jfroyall/dev_network/ci-cd/README.md

    - ~~Establish and check the DNS.~~

    - For the next time:
-      - Add a real vault
       - Start to improve the jumpbox
       - ~~Establish and check the DNS.~~

+- 14 Dec 2025

+   - Worked further on the creation of a root certificate.
+The scripts are in :q